micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 5.md

-For our sake He made Christ [virtually] to be sin Who knew no sin, so that in _and_ through Him we might become [[^g]endued with, viewed as being in, and examples of] the righteousness of God [what we ought to be, approved and acceptable and in right relationship with Him, by His goodness].
+For our sake He made Christ [virtually] to be sin Who knew no sin, so that in _and_ through Him we might become [endued with, viewed as being in, and examples of] the righteousness of God [what we ought to be, approved and acceptable and in right relationship with Him, by His goodness].